sadjordan/Skylight/README.md

 Bugs:
 - Not really a bug but the search service is imprecise at times, should find a replacement similar to the 'z' used in terminal.
+- Sometimes for songs with extensive names with parantheses (tell me im okay patrick) the name of the song is saved differently than the file name in the database.
+- Index based search is a bit finnicky
+- Issues with querying (likely) due to issue with the library being used (known error-causing query: maisie peters, say my name in your sleep)